DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 But that does not mean that the feature has to be enabled or available for the end user just yet.
 This means that the change passes the tests and the build system.
 It's possible to merge into the main branch.

-Releaseability is then that the feature of fix is ready to enable for the end user.
+Releaseability is that the feature or fix is ready to enable for the end user.

 This separation helps us develop larger features while still maintaining a short time from code writing to deploy.
 This has a few advantages over long running feature branches.
 It is much easier to merge since we only ever merge to the main branch.
-And the individual merges are smaller.
-And therefore easier to review.
-And the parallel development always has a reference to the new feature under development, so the branches won't diverge.
+Individual merges are smaller, and therefore easier to review.
+Parallel development always has a reference to the new feature under development, so the branches won't diverge.

 This separation is also a good stepping stone to more advanced